Scuderi engine: Background

-In 2009, the Scuderi company claimed to have raised $35M to develop the engine, and in 2010 said it was seeking to raise another $40m.
+Same year, the Scuderi company claimed to have raised $35M to develop the engine, and in 2010 said it was seeking to raise another $40M.

 In 2013, the Scuderi company had to pay an SEC fine $100,000 fine and repay monies: for spending shareholder's money on Scuderi family members.
 And in 2015 further SEC cases against Scuderi followed.